YuraDoIt/inventorHome/01ParseInventorSite/ReadMe.txt

   5 cheerio
   6 nodemailer

-  For using Mail send put you mail data instead of ***
+For using Mail send put you mail data instead of *** and uncommit sendMail() function